markovicb1/monthly-cash-monitoring/README.md

 - Data submenu
   - Change Actions names
   - Change Transactions money amount
-  - Generate yaerly statistics in PDF form
+  - Generate yearly statistics in PDF form
 - Help/About submenu
   - How to use the app.
 Redirects exactly here
-  - The shortest possible info about the app
+  - The shortest possible info about the app and the author

 The Central panel shows content of particular menu.
 Cash flow history shows tabular view of Transactions made in user-specified year and month, as well as the Balance at the end of that month.